Introduction

 Economic reforms interact directly with transformations in the labor market.
 The expansion of temporary contracts, on-demand work, and less protected occupations fundamentally changes how different generations of women build income and stability.
 While earlier generations could benefit from more stable ties, younger women face greater volatility, weaker coverage, and lower predictability.

-Research on labor economics indicates that precariousness disproportionately affects young women, widening inequality across the life cycle (OECD, 2021).
+Research on labor economics indicates that precariousness disproportionately affects young women, widening inequality across the life cycle (OECD, 2023).
 Reforms that fail to incorporate this structural shift end up reinforcing emerging vulnerabilities.
-The need for multiple income streams, analyzed in Side Hustles That Work: How Women Turn Extra Income Into Long-Term Wealth, arises less as a strategic preference and more as an adaptation to a changing institutional design.

 Pension reforms are among the clearest examples of intergenerational effects.
 Changes to minimum ages, contribution requirements, and benefit formulas affect women at different life stages unevenly.
 For those close to retirement, the effects are often mitigated.
 For younger women, the horizon of uncertainty expands considerably and the margin to correct late is reduced.

-Institutional analyses show that reforms increasing contribution requirements widen pension gaps for groups with interrupted careers or variable income, including women (OECD, 2020).
+Institutional analyses show that reforms increasing contribution requirements widen pension gaps for groups with interrupted careers or variable income, including women (OECD, 2023).
 This effect is not limited to the future benefit amount; it also shapes present decisions about saving, consumption, and investment.
-The relationship between institutional time and individual strategies is developed further in Retirement Planning for Women: Why Starting Early Is the Key.

 Changes in fiscal policy also produce significant intergenerational effects.
 Reductions in taxes on inheritance, capital gains, or wealth tend to benefit generations that have already accumulated assets, while younger women remain more dependent on labor income and face slower wealth entry.
 This design reinforces wealth inequality across cohorts.